jonlpersson/ed-latimore/site/_posts/2020-02-27-8-mindset-shifts-to-take-control-of-your-life.md

 Influence is useful, but all it does it put the odds in your favor.

 This is why it’s referred to as “political influence” rather than “political control”.
-Regardless of how well a politician campaigns, the voters may remain unconvinced.
+Regardless of how well a politician campaign, the voters may remain unconvinced.
 They can choose to vote for the other candidates or even not to vote at all.

 Behavior outcomes follow a similar trajectory.